keirthana/anbox-cloud-docs/reference/perf-benchmarks.md

 The following benchmarks give an overview of the performance that you can achieve with Anbox Cloud.

-The benchmarks were performed using the `amc benchmark` utility as described in [How to run benchmarks](https://discourse.ubuntu.com/t/benchmarking-a-deployment/17770).
+The benchmarks were performed using the `amc benchmark` utility as described in {ref}`howto-run-benchmarks`.
 The results describe the maximum number of parallel running instances (column **# Containers**) delivering a stable frame rate (column **Avg.
 FPS**).
 Running more instances either gives a very high variation in the provided frame rate or is not possible due to other hardware limitations such as system memory, GPU memory etc.

 For most of the benchmarks below, a special version of the [BombSquad](https://www.froemling.net/apps/bombsquad) application was used.
 This version runs in a demo mode in which the game provides random and automated simulated gameplay.
 This allowed the benchmark to simulate a real-world scenario where actual users would play the game, instead of deriving from a static game scene without much variation.